 The ALS Association is the only national not-for-profit health organization dedicated solely to the fight against ALS.
-The ALS Association covers all the bases — research, patient and community services, public education, and advocacy — in providing help and hope to those facing the disease.
+As the preeminent ALS organization, The Association leads the way in research, care services, public education, and public policy — giving help and hope to those facing this devastating disease.

-We work together to accomplish our mission.
 The Tennessee Chapter focuses primarily on helping local patients and families live with ALS while the National Office focuses primarily on research and advocacy.
 The Chapter supports the National Office through revenue sharing and research contributions.
-The National Office supports the Chapters by providing up-to-date information and materials.
+The National Office supports the Chapters by providing up-to-date information, national conferences, and professional development.